-Desserts and cakes start at 45 baht, but no larger menu.
+Desserts and cakes start at 45 baht, but there’s no larger menu.
 Seriously though, it doesn’t matter.
-Leave your laptop (staff are always here) and walk 10 meters to the best Burmese in town where everything is 35 baht or less.
-Mana is sandwiched between two popular and well regarded vegetarian places too.
+Leave your laptop (staff are always here) and walk 10 meters to the vast number of eating options on Nimman.
+Mana is sandwiched between two popular and well-regarded vegetarian places too.

-Hourly rate is 19 baht / hour, or 99 baht / day.
-There are two meeting rooms available for rent from 19baht / hr for a single person Skype room or 100 baht / hour for a room that holds 4-5 people.
+Hourly rate is 19 baht/hour, or 99 baht/day.
+You’ll pay a bit extra if you want coffee with that.
+There are two meeting rooms available for rent from 19baht/hr for a single person Skype room, or 100 baht/hour for a room that holds 4-5 people.

 Printing / scanning 5b/page.
 Copies for 2 baht.

 Monday to Friday: 9:30am-9:00pm

 While it’s not technically a co-working space, Wakeup Coffee acts so much like one that it’s worth including on this list.
 Spread over several levels in a building on Nimmanhaemin Road, the third floor is designated as a quiet work zone, and is popular with both digital nomads and Thai students.

 With numerous tables and power outlets, plus a dedicated meeting room and a focused vibe, it’s a good middle ground between a standard cafe and a place solely aimed at co-working.
 If all the desks are full on the third floor, there’s plenty of room on the second level, including bench space ideal for those working solo.